 “Hakkim, what you done to Hakkim?
 You fucked yourself good.
 Hakkim gonna come for you and your little girlfriend.
 Take your clothes, TV, jewelry and fuck her.”

-Anyone stupid enough to threaten you without throwing the first blow deserved a beating and I kicked him in the head.
+Anyone stupid enough to threaten you deserved a beating and I kicked him in the head.
 My girlfriend stopped me before I hospitalized him.

 “We better leave before the police come.”

-I opened the door and carried our boxes to our third-floor flat.
+I opened the door and carried the boxes to our third-floor flat.

 That night I lay awake on the futon waiting for Hakkim’s revenge.

-Birds singing in the alley woke us and we made love on a dusty futon.
+The next morning we awoke to birds singing in the alley and we made love again on a dusty futon.
 We took a bath in the kitchen tub.
-She washed me and I dried her.
-We made love again with the sun streaming into the apartment.
+She washed me and I dried her with the sun streaming through the alley willows into the apartment.

-When I went to buy groceries, the domino players across the street greeted me with a wave.
+Later I went to buy groceries and the domino players across the street greeted me with a wave.